dotnet/corefx/src/System.Diagnostics.Tracing/documentation/EventCounterTutorial.md

         //      using an EventAttribute for this method
         //   2.
 Each counter supports a single float value, so conceptually it maps to a single
         //      measurement in the code.
         //   3.
-You don't have to have
+You don't have to have log with WriteEvent if you don't think you will ever care about details
+        //       of individual requests (that counter data is sufficient).
         WriteEvent(1, url, elapsedMSec);    // This logs it to the event stream if events are on.
         this.requestCounter.WriteMetric(elapsedMSec);        // This adds it to the PerfCounter called 'Request' if PerfCounters are on
     }